rsn-lab/rsn-lab.github.io/index.md

 the [the current RSN website](https://rsn.umn.edu/) for more information.

-The **Robotics, Sensing and Networks** Laboratory was established in 2005 with the goal of developing robotic systems which can operate in dynamic and complex systems.
+The **Robotics, Sensing and Networks** Laboratory was established in 2005 with the goal of developing robotic systems that can operate in dynamic and complex systems.
 Such systems often involve multiple robots and perform tasks involving ensing and communication.

 Our research methodology is two-pronged: